 Different than traditional music therapy, this program is a therapeutic mutual support group program.
 The main focus is to engage residents by helping each other.
 Healthy, thriving communities are strengthened by not only what we can do for residents but also what they can do for each other.

-Through various programs and activities, residents can engage in gardening, plant care, and outdoor activities tailored to their individual needs and interests.
+Through various programs and activities, residents can engage in gardening and plant care activities tailored to their individual needs and interests.
 This form of therapy promotes physical activity, cognitive stimulation, relaxation, and a sense of purpose and accomplishment among participants.

 |